-ML and DataScience: Machine Learning (ML) and Data Science are other analytical tools within the Snowflake ecosystem.
-Although ML and data science tools analyse datasets deeply, they prefer predictive modelling instead of analysing and reporting past data.
+4. ML and DataScience: Machine Learning (ML) and Data Science are other analytical tools within the Snowflake ecosystem.
+Although ML and data science tools analyze datasets deeply, they prefer predictive modeling instead of analyzing and reporting past data.
 ML-based tools trace the patterns in large datasets; So, you can also predict future trends and uncover actionable insights.
 Here, a range of advanced analytics tools from Alteryx to Apache Spark can be connected with Snowflake.

-Native Programmatic Interfaces: Snowflake supports you to develop applications using different well-known programming languages and platforms.
-So, Snowflake connectors connect with the programmatic interfaces such as GO, JDBC, .NET, Node.js, PHP, and Python.
+7. Native Programmatic Interfaces: Snowflake supports you to develop applications using different well-known programming languages and platforms.
+So, Snowflake connectors connect with programmatic interfaces such as GO, JDBC, .NET, Node.js, PHP, and Python.

 The following are the three types of Snowflake connectors used to connect external tools and technologies with Snowflake.